 UCLA Anderson is home to many international students and faculty members.
 Applicants who do not have U.S. citizenship or permanent residence at the time of applying are considered as international.
 Please direct all your visa related inquiries to the Dashew Center for International Students & Scholars website for the most up-to-date information.

-International students who have been admitted to the MFE Program will be receiving email notifications after completing the Statement of Intent to Register (SIR) to request I-20s.
+International students who have been admitted to the MFE Program will receive an email notification from the Dashew Center shortly after completing the Statement of Intent to Register (SIR) and submitting the $2000 enrollment fee, with instructions on how to request an I-20.
 The Confidential Financial Statement form will be required as part of the upload process.

-Before the Graduate Division of the University of California can issue a Certificate of Eligibility for the F-1 visa (Form I-20) or the J-1 visa (Form DS2019), admitted international students must complete a Confidential Financial Statement and provide the requested documentation (certified copies of personal bank statements, award letters, scholarships, and any other resources).
-All international applicants needing a student visa to study in the U.S. are strongly encouraged to submit this completed form with their application to ensure timely visa application processing.
+Before the Dashew Center for International Students & Scholars office can issue a Certificate of Eligibility for the F-1 visa (Form I-20) or the J-1 visa (Form DS2019), admitted international students must complete a Confidential Financial Statement and provide the requested documentation (certified copies of personal bank statements, award letters, scholarships, and any other resources) and upload them to the Dashew Center website after you receive email instructions from their office on how to do so.
+All international applicants needing a student visa to study in the U.S. are strongly encouraged to start gathering all necessary documentation before receiving the email from the Dashew Center to ensure timely visa application processing.